• Skip to primary navigation

 So, I thought nice clothes, shoes, makeup, and handbags were going to make me more confident and happy.

-To add on top of the stress, I was afraid that I wasn’t going to be liked by others – I realized it was all in my head.
+To add to the stress, I was afraid that I wasn’t going to be liked by others.
+I realized it was all in my head.

-I also gave myself the excuse that things were on sale and it gave me a reason to buy more.
+I also gave myself the excuse that things were on sale, which gave me a reason to buy more.

 I was actually becoming more depressed each day no matter how many new clothes I bought.

-Even compliments by others didn’t make me feel happy or confident, so I realized the problem was me. 🙄
+Even compliments from others didn’t make me feel happy or confident, so I realized the problem was me. 🙄

 To make my situation worse, I was becoming more stressed because I wasn’t saving as much money as I used to!